ibm-cloud-docs/appid/about-pricing.md

 The service offers two pricing plans.

 Lite
 :   Each month, your first 1000 authentication events and 1000 authorized users per service instance are free, except for any advanced security events.
-You incur an extra charge for any advanced security events.
+You incur an additional charge for any advanced security events.
 In this plan, you can issue access and anonymous tokens when a user or an app initiates a sign-in request.

 Graduated tier
 :   In the graduated tier plan, you are charged each month after you reach the limits of the lite plan.
 The cost is based on the summary of three parts: the number of authentication events, the number of authorized users, and the number of advanced security events.